YetonDew/lexis/CONTRIBUTING.md

 1. **Sync your fork**: You can sync your fork from `github.com/your-user/your-repo` by clicking *Sync fork*.
 Alternatively, you can use the terminal with `gh repo sync -b main` or `git switch main && git fetch upstream && git merge upstream/main`.
 More information is available in the [GitHub documentation](https://docs.github.com/).
 2. **Create a new branch**: Before making changes, create a new branch using `git switch -c <your-branch-name>`.
 3. **Develop your changes**: Implement your changes or improvements in your local branch.
 Make sure to follow the project’s coding practices and standards.
-4. **Test your changes**: Run `pnpm run dev` to start the Astro development server and test your changes in the browser.
+4. **Test your changes**: Run `npm run dev` to start the Astro development server and test your changes in the browser.

 ---